Tanzania Tax Calculator (2026)

 Assumptions

-• · Tax brackets are converted from monthly figures to annual amounts (multiplied by 12).
+• · Tax brackets are provided on a monthly basis in the source; converted to annual by multiplying by 12.

 Frequently asked questions

-How much income tax do I pay in Tanzania?
+How much income tax do I pay in Tanzania if I earn 5 million TZS per year?

-What is the NSSF contribution in Tanzania and is it deductible?
+What is the NSSF contribution in Tanzania and is it deductible from my taxable income?

-The National Social Security Fund (NSSF) employee contribution is 10% of your gross income, and this amount is deductible from your gross income before income tax is calculated.
-This means your NSSF contribution reduces your taxable income, making it a valuable tax relief for employees in Tanzania.
+The National Social Security Fund (NSSF) requires employees to contribute 10% of their gross income, and this contribution is fully deductible from your taxable income before income tax is calculated.
+This means your NSSF payment reduces the amount of income subject to tax, providing some tax relief.

-Are there regional or state income tax differences within Tanzania?
+Are there regional or state-level income taxes in Tanzania?

 Compare Tanzania with another country